 The finalized effects are then rendered separately using mantra to be comped in Nuke.

-The reason it was not rendered all together was because there was no way to import volumes into Maya (where everything else is rendered) at the time.
+The reason it was not rendered altogether was because there was no means to import the volumes into Maya (where everything else is lit and rendered) at the time.

-The lighting setup from Maya had to be replicated and the necessary environment geometry was used to create the shadows.
+The lighting setup from Maya had to be replicated and the necessary environment geometry was imported to create the shadows.